martintrojer/martintrojer.github.com/content/post/2026-04-03-the-real-bottleneck-moved-downstream.md

 > OMG, we (software developers) are all cooked

-If you keep going down that path, the next insight is the interesting one.
+If you keep going down that path, the next insight is the interesting one though.
 Yes, the cost of plausible code generation has collapsed.
 But the cost of delivering high quality, well tested and compliant software has not.
 Big companies still need software to clear a bunch of quality and legal bars, and none of that has really changed.

 There is an important distinction here: output vs throughput.
 One engineer can now generate five changes in the time the org can safely review, test, approve and absorb one.